 Related services are provided to help maximize each student’s ability to achieve his or her educational goals.
 Related services should be delivered in the least restrictive environment and, as much as appropriate, integrated into the classroom.
 Educators agree that students usually do better when they get the supports they need in the context of classroom work (instead of being "pulled out").
 More and more, you will find that specialists come into the classroom and collaborate with teachers, aides, and other adults to support students.
 Either way, related services should be closely coordinated with the student’s teachers, other instructional personnel, and parents/guardians in support of instructional goals.
 Each related service should be re-assessed annually in conjunction with the review of the student’s IEP.
-For more information, see the related services guiding philosophy, talk to your child's teachers or providers or e-mail firstname.lastname@example.org.
+For more information, see the related services guiding philosophy, talk to your child's teachers or providers or e-mail email@example.com.

 When a student requires related services, the DOE first attempts to identify a DOE employee who can provide the recommended related service; if none is available, we seek a contracted agency related service provider.
 It is the responsibility of the DOE, either through a Borough Field Support Center (BFSC) or a district Committee on Special Education (CSE) to coordinate with agencies.
 If neither the DOE nor a contracted agency is available, the DOE issues a related service authorization (RSA), enabling the parents to identify an independent provider to serve their child at DOE expense.
 The DOE is required to approve the provider before services may be rendered.
 Please note that provider assignment is an annual process, and the DOE's overall policy on the provision of related services, including the issuance of RSAs, has not changed this year.
 To read more about the citywide related services policy and practice, please click here.